Will remain 'silent '; doesn't want to 'damage' country and its institutions: Imran Khan on ISI chief's remarks | Law-Order

 It is not clear if he would go back after the rally or transform it into a sit-in on the pattern of his 2014 protest when a 126-day sit-in was staged by his followers in front of the parliament building.

-The coalition government led by PML-N has made elaborate security arrangements to maintain peace while warning the PTI that any effort to create a law and order situation would be dealt with an ''iron hand'', Interior Minister Rana Sanaullah told reporters in Islamabad.
+The minister said that after all of the PTI chief’s tactics failed, he has now resorted to holding a long march.

+“He made many speeches and used the word ‘neutral’.
+But when all this failed, he had no option left but to try something else,” Sanaullah said.

-He warned that "strict action will be taken if they attempt to break the law and create a law and order situation in the capital," he said, adding that the Supreme Court's orders regarding the protest were clear.
-"If protesters abide by the law, we will facilitate them," he said.
+He warned that “strict action will be taken if they attempt to break the law and create a law and order situation in the capital.''
+Sanaullah added that if PTI stood by its commitment to stay within the places permitted by the Supreme Court, no one would stop them from exercising its democratic right.

+Minister for Climate Change Sherry Rehman has alleged that Khan considers himself to be “above the law and Constitution” as she accused the PTI chief of feeding people lies.

+Rehman said that Imran was a “fascist” who considered himself to be the “king”.
+“This is why he leads people towards violence,” she added.

-In response, PTI secretary general Asad Umar told the media in Lahore that the protest would be peaceful.
+PTI secretary general Asad Umar earlier told the media in Lahore that the protest would be peaceful.
 He said that the party decided to dedicate the march to slain journalist Sharif.

 The country was grappling with different versions about the killing of journalist Sharif in Kenya and indirect allegations against the armed forces.